ahmadiehsan/personal_docs/docs/ai/machine_learning/classification/k_nearest_neighbors.md

 <img src="image2.jpg" style="width:5.22689in" />

 For example in the above image, the big red circle at first was unclassified and by using KNN it was classified by the nearest old classified data.

 !!! info

+    KNN naturally supports multilabel classification, where each data point can belong to multiple classes simultaneously.
+This is useful in scenarios like:

+    - Document categorization (a document can belong to multiple topics)
+    - Image tagging (an image can have multiple objects)
+    - Gene function prediction (a gene can have multiple functions)

+!!! info